graphhopper/graphhopper/docs/web/api-doc.md

 ### A simple example
 [http://localhost:8989/route?point=45.752193%2C-0.686646&point=46.229253%2C-0.32959](http://localhost:8989/route?point=45.752193%2C-0.686646&point=46.229253%2C-0.32959)

-The end point of the local instance is [http://localhost:8989](http://localhost:8989)
+The URL path of the local instance is [http://localhost:8989](http://localhost:8989)

-The URL path to obtain the route is `/route`
+The endpoint to obtain the route is `/route`

 ## Parameters